IHE/ACDC/input/pagecontent/queryartifact.md

 When the Artifact Consumer needs to discover Questionnaire Resources matching various search parameters it issues a Query Artifact message.

 ###### Message Semantics
-The Artifact Consumer executes an HTTP GET against the proper Clinical Knowledge Resource Repository’s ACDC URL.
+The Artifact Consumer executes an HTTP GET against the proper Clinical Knowledge Resource Repository's ACDC URL.
 The search target follows the [FHIR http specification](http://hl7.org/fhir/R4/http.html), addressing the proper FHIR Resource type, according to the supported [query options](#query-parameters).
 The syntax of the FHIR query is: